Skip to main content

 Example 1.2.12.
 Determine the corresponding house and quadrant in the Star Compass.

-Determine the quadrant in which each angle lies and name the corresponding House and quadrant in the Star Compass (Figure 1.2.4).
+Determine the quadrant in which each angle lies and name the corresponding house and quadrant in the Star Compass (Figure 1.2.4).

 (a)